Fraktality/spr/README.md

 - **Damping ratio = 1** converges on the target without overshooting.
 This is called critical damping.
 - **Damping ratio > 1** converges on the target without overshooting, but slower.
 This is called overdamping.

-Critical damping is recommended as the most visually neutral option.
+Critical damping is recommended as the most visually neutral option with no overshoot.
-Underdamping is recommended for animations that need to "pop."
+Underdamping is recommended for animations that need extra pop.

 Damping ratio and frequency can be [visualized here.](https://www.desmos.com/calculator/rzvw27ljh9)